dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

 4. If both are identical, eject your card.

+Note:
+ - when you develop your own remote bootloader (in a few labs) you have to use this SD card method repeatedly to load new versions, so pay attention to how you do it on your computer!

-Note, for linux: the SD cards are often shipped with a corrupt FAT32 file system.
+ - On linux: the SD cards are often shipped with a corrupt FAT32 file system.
 Some versions of Linux seem unable to repair this corruption and will mount read-only.
 I had to mount it on a windows machine and format it.

 Ok, now that we have configured SD card, we can setup the hardware.

 --------------------------------------------------------------------
 ### 2. Make sure hardware is working

+Checkoff:
+  - you can run `hello.bin`

 In the past we've used a smaller set of steps (still up at the 2023 offering).
 This year we cut the time and words by taking a big jump and then doing differential debugging if this doesn't work.

+Again, before you start:
+1. If anything starts heating up, disconnect!
+If you have a short (where some power source feeds into ground) you'll fry the hardware.

+2. If you see or smell smoke, disconnect!
+Smoke means something has fried, and the longer you leave it plugged in the more things will get destroyed.

 <p float="left">
   <img src="images/parthiv-top.jpg" width="230" />